mrx7014/DT/README.md

 - Stop Send Logs

 ### Usage:
-- Install it as a normal module via Magisk or KSU or APatch
+- Install it as a normal module via Magisk, KSU, or APatch

 ### Credits:
 <a href="https://t.me/mrx7014cloud">**MRX7014 Cloud**</a>